G20 finance leaders meet in Bali under cloud of Ukraine war

 By Fransiska Nangoy and Stefanno Sulaiman

-Russia's invasion of Ukraine, which the Kremlin calls a "special military operation", has overshadowed previous meetings by the Group of 20 major economies, including last week's gathering of foreign ministers.
+Russia's invasion of Ukraine, which the Kremlin calls a "special military operation", has overshadowed previous G20 meetings, including last week's gathering of foreign ministers.

-Indonesia's President Joko Widodo told World Bank representatives in a meeting in Jakarta that he hopes G20 members "could put out a communique" after concluding their gathering on Saturday, according to his planning minister.
+Sri Mulyani said the world had high hopes that the group would be able to find a solution to the triple threat of war, rising commodity prices and their spillover effects on the ability of low-income countries to repay debt.

+"We are acutely aware that the cost of our failure to work together is more than we can afford.
+The humanitarian consequences for the world, and especially for many low income countries would be catastrophic," she said.

 G20 members include Western countries that have imposed sanctions on Russia and accuse it of war crimes in Ukraine - which it denies - as well as nations like China, India and South Africa, which have been more muted in their responses.